 Given the consumer interest in the sugars content of food, the fact that current dietary guidelines recommend that consumers "consume sugars in moderation" (Ref.
-1), and the agency's longstanding practice of providing for the use of a descriptive term intended to indicate the absence of sugar in some form, FDA is tentatively proposing to define the claim "sugars free" in § 101.60(c).
-FDA is defining this term to mean the absence of sugar (i.e., sucrose).
+1), and the agency's longstanding practice of providing for the use of a descriptive term intended to indicate the absence of sugar in some form, FDA is tentatively proposing to define the claim "sugars free" in \$ 101.60(c).
+FDA is defining this term to mean the absence of total sugars rather than the absence of sugar (i.e., sucrose).